199 Main Street

 Big-picture thinker focused on complex litigation, investigation and enforcement matters.

 Tris Coffin has spent the last twenty years refining the art of litigation and resolving complex disputes with federal and state enforcement agencies through negotiation and other means.
 In 2009, he achieved the distinguished honor of being appointed by President Barack Obama, and confirmed by the U.S. Senate, as the United States Attorney for the District of Vermont.
 As Vermont’s chief federal prosecutor, Tris supervised all criminal and civil prosecutions in the district.
 He also was extensively involved with prosecution policy issues at the national level, co-chairing a key subcommittee for Attorney General Eric Holder.
 Tris also served as the chief spokesperson for federal law enforcement in Vermont, built and managed coalitions to effect change in criminal justice policy, and, drawing on over a decade of experience as a frontline federal prosecutor, managed an active caseload.
 These accomplishments demonstrate his ability to think strategically while also executing at the tactical level.
+Tris serves as the Chair of the Government Enforcement and White Collar Defense group.

 With his arrival at Downs Rachlin Martin in January 2015, Tris intends to focus his practice on representing clients in significant civil and criminal matters both within Vermont and beyond.
 Tris’ practice opens up a new area of service for DRM, which includes internal investigations, crisis management, white collar defense, and dispute resolution with the U.S. and state governments on a broad spectrum.